Paul Chesterton

 Paul Chesterton is an English actor based in Surrey.

 Personal life

-Chesterton was born in Harrow Wealdstone and grew up in South Africa (for 9 Years) and America (for 4 Years).
+Chesterton was born in Harrow Wealdstone and grew up in South Africa (for nine years) and America (for four years).

 Career

 Before starting his professional career, Chesterton trained at the Guildford School of Acting (GSA).
-He also holds a BSC(Hons) in Economics from City University London.
+He holds a BSC(Hons) in Economics from City University London.

 Theatre

-Chesterton's work in theatre includes: Present Laughter, The Alchemist and The Hour We Knew Nothing Of Each Other at the National Theatre, London; Dracula at Birmingham Rep and The Valkyrie for ENO.
+Chesterton's work in theatre includes: Present Laughter, The Alchemist and The Hour We Knew Nothing of Each Other at the National Theatre, London; Dracula at Birmingham Rep and The Valkyrie for ENO.

 Film

-In film, he has appeared in Blenheim Palace - The Untold Story, One Night Fall and The Three Nails.
+In film, he appeared in Blenheim Palace – The Untold Story, One Night Fall and The Three Nails.